WSG Tasting Diploma

 Course Structure

-Program tuition includes 9 months of hybrid study from January to September 2026, with four days of in-person study at the WSG Tasting Diploma Summit-Paris taking place from April 21-24, 2026.
+Program tuition includes 9 months of hybrid study, with four days of in-person study at the WSG Tasting Diploma Summit.

 Critical Thinking